 Transfers from your wallet or exchange to another wallet you own

 Transferring crypto between wallets that you own, or between your own accounts at different exchanges is not a taxable event.

 Receiving gifts of cryptocurrency is not a taxable event, but you will have to report and pay taxes on any profit or loss that occurs later when trading or selling any portion of the gift.
 Either the price of the cryptocurrency at the time of receiving the gift or the price at which the giver purchased the cryptocurrency—whichever is lower—is the cost basis when you sell crypto gifts and report taxes on them.

 Donating crypto to a 501(c)(3) non-profit organization is not a taxable event and the donation can even be deducted from your income.

 Soft forks are simply changes or upgrades to a blockchain protocol.
 Unlike hard forks, they do not create or add new tokens, so the IRS clearly states in its FAQs on crypto that soft forks are not taxable events.

 As we learned in Chapter 1, there are two different kinds of taxes: ordinary income tax and capital gains tax.
 Take a look at the tables below for the tax rates.

 Crypto that is considered ordinary income is taxed at the following rates:

-Crypto capital gains tax rates are different depending on whether you've held your cryptocurrency short-term or long-term: Short-term capital gains (held less than 1 year): Ordinary income tax rate 10-37% Long-term capital gains (held more than 1 year): 0, 15%, 20%
+Tax rates for crypto capital gains are different depending on whether you've held your cryptocurrency short-term or long-term: Short-term capital gains (held less than 1 year): Ordinary income tax rate of 10% to 37% Long-term capital gains (held more than 1 year): 0, 15%, 20%

 2) How to Calculate Crypto Capital Gains